Bylaws of the United Motorcoach Association, Inc. (revised January 7, 2018)

 ARTICLE IX.
 COMMITTEES

-- The President and Chief Executive Officer shall be an ex-officio member of each of the committees, and under instruction from the Board or committee chairman, shall call all meetings.
+- The President and Chief Executive Officer shall be ex-officio members of each of the committees, and under instruction from the Board or committee chairman, shall call all meetings.

 ARTICLE X. INUREMENT AND DISSOLUTION